argaghulamahmad/HighOrLowAvrGame/README.md

 # HighOrLowAvrGame
 HighOrLowGame is avr based game.
-This game ask user to determine, is current number is high or low compare with last number.
+This game ask user to determine current number is high or low compare with last number.

 Created by Kelompok C-10 POK 2016:
 - Arga Ghulam Ahmad - 1606821601